cleedus/BakingApp/README.md

 # BakingApp
-BakingApp is part of Udacity's Android Nanodegree program that has to be completed by students seeking the certificate.
+BakingApp is part of Udacity Android Nanodegree program's project that has to be completed by students seeking the certificate.

 ## Used Libraries
 * Exoplayer